 1 W = 1 volt × 1 ampere = 1 V A

 The commercial unit of electric energy is kilowatt-hour (kW h), commonly known as ‘unit’

 CELLS IN SERIES AND IN PARALLEL

-Cell: A cell is a device which generates electricity by using chemical energy.
-A cell has two electrodes, called the positive (P) and the negative (N),immersed in an electrolytic solution where the electrodes exchange charges with the electrolyte.
+Cell: A cell is a device that generates electricity by using chemical energy.
+A cell has two electrodes, called the positive (P) and the negative (N), immersed in an electrolytic solution where the electrodes exchange charges with the electrolyte.

-• Current flows from cathode to anode through external circuit.
+- Current flows from cathode to anode through an external circuit.

-• Current flows from anode to cathode through electrolyte.
+- Current flows from anode to cathode through the electrolyte.

 Internal Resistance: It is the resistance offered by the electrolyte and electrodes when the current flows.
 It is denoted by ‘r’

 - When multiple cells are arranged in such a way that the positive terminal of one cell is connected to the negative terminal of the other cell and so on, it is known to be in series combination.

 - For two cells of emf’s E1 and E2 connected in series with r1, r2 as their internal resistances, the formula is given as:

 The rule for cells arranged in series combination: